Earle Brown: Notation

 Although Brown precisely notated compositions throughout his career using traditional notation, he also was an inventor and early practitioner of various innovative notations.

 In Twenty-Five Pages and other works, Brown used what he called "time notation," or "proportional notation," where rhythms were indicated by their horizontal length and placement about each other and were to be interpreted flexibly.
 However, in Modules I and II (1966), Brown used stemless note heads more often, which could be interpreted with even greater flexibility.

-In 1959, with Hodograph I, Brown sketched the contour and character abstractly in what he called the piece's "implicit areas."
+In 1959, with Hodograph I, Brown sketched the contour and character abstractly in what he called the piece's "implications."
 This graphic style was more gestural and calligraphic than the geometric abstraction of December 1952.
 Beginning with Available Forms I, Brown used this graphic notation on the staff in some score sections.

+Major works

+Among his most famous works are December 1952, an entirely graphic score, and the open form pieces Available Forms I & II, Centering, Cross Sections and Color Fields.

 December 1952 and FOLIO

 December 1952 is perhaps Brown's most famous score.
 It is part of a larger set of unconventionally-notated music called FOLIO.
-Although this collection is misconstrued as, historically, "coming out of nowhere," musical notation has existed in many forms, both as a mechanism for creation and analysis.
+Brown considered such a set to have "both success and failure".
 Brown studied what is now called Early Music, which had its own notation system; he was a student of the Schillinger System, which almost exclusively used graph methods for describing music.
 From this perspective, FOLIO was an inspired, yet logical, connection to be made, especially for a Northeasterner who grew up playing and improvising jazz.

 December 1952 consists purely of horizontal and vertical lines varying in width, spread out over the page; it is a landmark piece in the history of graphic notation of music.
 The performer interprets the score visually and translates the graphical information into music.
 In Brown's notes on the work, he even suggests that one consider this 2D space as 3D and imagine moving through it.
 The other pieces in the collection are not as abstract.